~BEVERLY HILLS FILM FESTIVAL MISSION~

 Upon being accepted as an Official Selection entry at the BHFF, each participant is required to comply with the following regulations:

-- All Official Selections must submit a U.S. format DCP AND Blu-Ray
+- All Official Selections must submit a U.S. format DCP and NTSC Blu-ray

-- All DCP and Blu-Ray of the Official Selections must be submitted by February 25th, 2018 deadline
+- All DCP and Blu-Ray of the Official Selections must be submitted by the deadline given to you in the email you will receive from the BHFF

 - All DCP and Blu-Ray submissions must include the Title, tracking #, Director(s)’ name, TRT, Contact Info, and Genre

-- All Official Selections must ship BOTH their DCP and Blu-Ray as one package to the below address by the February 25th, 2018 deadline.
+- All Official Selections must ship BOTH their DCP and NTSC Blu-Ray as one package to the below address by the deadline given to you in the email you will receive from the BHFF.
 The BHFF is absolutely not responsible for lost or damaged packages.
 Senders are responsible for tracking their safely-packaged and insured shipments.

 - All filmmakers are highly encouraged to have a backup master of their film at the screening.